Who are the Chase Ultimate Rewards transfer partners? Redeem your points with airlines and hotels

 Why you want it: The Sapphire Reserve offers earning power paired with travel perks that can easily cover the annual fee.
 It earns points at the following rates:

-• 5 points per dollar spent on Lyft (through Sept.
+- 5 points per dollar spent on eligible Lyft rides (through Sept.
 30, 2027)

-• 1 point per dollar spent on all other eligible purchases
+- 1 point per dollar spent on all other eligible purchases

 Ink Business Preferred Credit Card

-Welcome bonus: Earn 90,000 points after spending $8,000 on purchases in the first three months from account opening.
+Welcome bonus: Earn 90,000 bonus points after spending $8,000 on purchases in the first three months from account opening.

-Why you want it: This is one of the best credit cards for small-business owners, earning 3 points per dollar on the first $150,000 spent in combined purchases on travel; shipping purchases; internet, cable and phone services; and advertising made with social media sites and search engines each account anniversary year.
+Why you want it: This is one of the best credit cards for small-business owners, earning 3 points per dollar on the first $150,000 spent in combined purchases on travel, shipping purchases, internet, cable and phone services and advertising made with social media sites and search engines each account anniversary year.
 You earn 1 point per dollar spent on all other purchases, and points don’t expire as long as your account is open.

 Cash-back Chase credit cards